lincotaa/call/README.md

 #### Data Storage
 As the Demo is expected to run with a simple JVM, H2 database is used for the demo profile "dev".
-For the "prod" profile, a local PostGreSQL instance is required (version>=15.2).
+For the "prod" profile, a local PostGreSQL instance is required.

 #### Class Diagram of the Demo Version
 Here comes the Demo class diagram: